 You have a number of rights including the right to request a copy of the information that is held about you.
-If you’d to know what information is held, please contact us, using the form below on this website, and we will reply to you by email.
+If you’d like to know what information is held, please contact us, using the form below on this website, and we will reply to you by email.
 Legally that is within one working month, but we will aim to reply as soon as we can.
 We want to make sure that your personal information is accurate and up to date.
 So, once you have any information, you can ask us to correct or remove anything you think is wrong.
 For a full list of your rights, have a look at the ICO Website.

 We will normally be happy to help at no charge, however where requests are manifestly unfounded, excessive, or repetitive after an initial, responded to, request, we may charge an admin fee to cover the time taken to fulfil the request.

 The designated data controller for Drink Driver Education is Roger Singer.
 You may contact Roger by using the form below.

 We will report any unlawful breaches of data held by us to the ICO as required (https://ico.org.uk/for-organisations/report-a-breach/personal-data-breach/) within 72 hours of becoming aware of a breach taking place if it is apparent that personal data stored in an identifiable manner has been stolen.

 All traffic (transferral of files) between this website and your web browser is encrypted and delivered over HTTPS.